Some common questions that might arise...

 What if I do not have insurance, or my services are not covered?

 For patients who do not have chiropractic or rehabilitation coverage, flexible payment options can be addressed on individual needs.
 If you or your family does not have coverage, there is still a way to receive the care you need.
 Many patients will pay directly for his/her care because he/she will discover the cost-effective and affordable nature of care for the long term.

 Can I use my savings in my Flexible Spending Account (FSA) or Health Savings Account (HSA)to pay for services?

 Most if not all FSA and HSA cards are accepted in our office as well as receipts are provided for reimbursement accounts.
-All, or almost all of the services or products provided in our office should be covered.
+All, or almost all the services or products provided in our office should be covered.
 It is best to contact your healthcare administrator to find out the specific requirements for your individual account as some accounts vary depending on the provider.

 How long does it take to get better?